AAspCodes/tiktotube/README.md

 >if you are in favor please autoformat with Black

 ### How it works:
+- run tiktotube.sh script

-- unofficial tiktok api to get urls of desired videos: https://blog.devgenius.io/tiktok-api-python-41d76c67a833
+- use unofficial tiktok api to get urls of desired videos: https://blog.devgenius.io/tiktok-api-python-41d76c67a833
 - Grab the urls of the desired videos
 - use the api to download the videos from their download urls
 - Run video_editor.py script to concatenate all videos